Quantization of intra- and inter-band Berry phases in the shift current: Abstract

 \section{Abstract}

-To realize an efficient solar cell without inhomogeneous doping, one would like to maximize the shift component of the bulk photovoltaic current, in noncentric semiconductors with wide band gaps.
-I achieve this maximization for a new class of topological insulators whose band topology is \emph{only} compatible with a polar crystal class.
-For such insulators, it is impossible to continuously tune the $\bk$-dependent electron-hole dipole moment (or `shift vector') to zero throughout the Brillouin zone.
-Averaging the shift vector over all high-symmetry cross-sections of the Brillouin zone gives \emph{exactly} a rational multiple of a Bravais lattice vector, which points parallel to the polar axis.
-Even with wide band gaps, the frequency-integrated shift conductivity of intrinsically polar insulators greatly exceeds $e^3/h^2$, and is at least three orders of magnitude larger than the conductivity of the prototypical ferroelectric BaTiO$_3$, challenging a widely-held expectation that small band gaps are necessary for large shift currents in topological materials.
-Close to a topological phase transition, the integrated conductivity diverges as $|E_g|^{-1/2}$ with $E_g$ the band gap, suggesting an application to ultrafast infrared detection.
+The theory of the shift current is thus far geometrical without being topological.
+This means that the real-space displacement/shift of a photoexcited quasiparticle depends on the geometric Berry phase, but the Berry phase is not quantized to a rational multiple of $2\pi$.
+I rectify this status quo by introducing a new class of topological insulators whose band topology is \emph{only} compatible with a non-centrosymmetric space group.
+For such insulators, it is impossible to continuously tune the $\bk$-dependent shift vector to zero throughout the Brillouin zone.
+Suitably averaged, the shift vector is quantized to a rational multiple of a Bravais lattice vector.
+Even with wide band gaps, the frequency-integrated shift conductivity greatly exceeds $e^3/h^2$, and is at least three orders of magnitude larger than the conductivity of the prototypical ferroelectric BaTiO$_3$.
+The large conductivity is attributed to an interplay between quantized intra- and inter-band Berry phases.
+In particular, topological defects of the inter-band Berry phase can enhance the shift current, even for unpolarized insulators with negligible intra-band Berry phase.